 We commonly think of occupation as work, but life’s occupation is not confined to the workplace.

-“Occupation” in occupational therapy (OT) refers to everything that you do in life – at home, at work, at school, and in your community.
+“Occupation” in occupational therapy is not exclusive to work.
+It refers to all of things that you do in life, what “occupies” your life, at home, at work, at school, and in your community.

 The Canadian Model of Occupational Performance and Engagement guides occupational therapists to consider the dynamic relationship between an individual’s physical, cognitive, and psychological status, their physical, cultural and social environment, and their functioning in normal life (CAOT, 1997, 2007).